-A new addition and renovation of the existing critical access hospital, comprised of a two-story structure on sloping site, with patient care rooms at the ground level and administrative offices at the walk-out lower level.
+A new addition and renovation of the existing critical access hospital.
+Comprised of a two-story structure on sloping site, with patient care rooms at the ground level, and administrative offices at the walk-out lower level.
 Included is a new onsite helipad, extension of public water, sewer and storm mains, and an underground private storm detention system.

 The superstructure consists of steel frame roof and upper floor with a combination of light gauge metal stud and concrete masonry unit shear walls.
 Due to the sloping site, the foundation included concrete grade beams supported by helical pier anchors.

-A curved facade and floor plan were incorporated into the design to encourage views of the Columbia River Gorge from patient rooms and administrative offices.
+A curved façade and floor plan were incorporated into the design to encourage views of the Columbia River Gorge from patient rooms and administrative offices.

-Location: White Salmon, Washington
+Location: White Salmon, WA

-Size: 24,000 Sq.
-Ft.
+Size: 24,000 sf

 2010 DJC TopProjects – Public Buildings: Third Place